uber-go/fx/config/README.md

 // Output: hello
 ```

-To get an access to the root element use `config.Root`:
+To get an access to the root element use `Root`:

 ```go
 root := provider.Get(config.Root).AsString()